 Source.
 Enter a name, hostname and port where your InfluxDB is running.
 Set the name of the Database

-To add the dashboards, select Dashboards/Import in the main menu.
-Select one of the dashboard .json
+To add the dashboards, select Dashboards/Import from the main menu.
+Choose one of the dashboard

-/opt/beegfs/scripts/grafana/.
-Select the data source you created before
+Select the data source you created previously from the dropdown menu and click Import.

 You can now click on Dashboards in the main menu and then on the Button to the right of it.
 A list of the installed dashboards should pop up, in which you can select the one you want to watch.
 If your BeeGFS setup, the beegfs-mon service, and InfluxDB are already running and are configured properly, you should already see some data being collected.

 You can also update a dashboard in Grafana by deleting the existing one and importing a new version, you can follow these steps: